 Another good-quality place to eat in Bamburgh is The Potted Lobster 01668 214088 which serves mostly-local seafood dishes.

-For good-quality food in a more 'traditional' setting (eg nibbles and drinks served in the Drawing Room before dinner, sorbet between courses - you get the picture?) we like Grays Restaurant at The Waren House Hotel at Budle Bay 01668 214581.
+For good-quality food in a very 'traditional' setting (we're talking nibbles and drinks served in the Drawing Room before dinner, sorbet between courses - you get the picture?) we like Grays Restaurant at The Waren House Hotel at Budle Bay 01668 214581.
 The surroundings are quaintly old-fashioned, and the service sometimes isn't very sophisticated, but their team of chefs is proud to source locally, and they present good food beautifully.
 This country-house hotel has an 'old-fashioned' charm and elegance, although it isn't expensive.
+We feel that this place offers something 'different' to most other good-quality restaurants locally, and so we regard it as a great 'special occasion' destination.
 Waren House is about 4 miles from SCH, so again, a car or taxi is required.

 A pub serving above-average pub-grub is The Jolly Fisherman at Craster 01665 576461, about 20 minutes away.